EgyptianFather/ArabicAutoCompleteSys/README.md

-# Create and save the README.md file with the content provided

-readme_content = """
 # 🔮 Arabic Word-Level Autocomplete

 This project is an **Arabic word-level autocomplete** system built using a trained neural network model and deployed with **Gradio**.
 It suggests the **most likely next word** after a user types and presses the spacebar.